pantor/ruckig/README.md

 ![Trajectory Profile](/doc/example_profile.png?raw=true)

 Furthermore, a tutorial will explain the basics to include online generated trajectories within your robotics or machining application.
+A working example can be found in the `examples` directory.

 ### Real-time trajectory generation